Skip to content

 The Challenge

 Vietnam faces an acute packaging crisis.
-According to the World Bank (2022), plastics represent 94% of items and 71% by weight of all waste in Vietnamese landfills.
-The nation's plastic production increases every year.
-The Vietnamese government has set targets to substantially reduce ocean plastics and eliminate single-use plastics in key sectors by 2030.
+According to the World Bank (2022), plastics represent 94% of items and 71% by weight of all waste in the country.
+With plastic production growing annually, the government aims to drastically reduce ocean plastics and eliminate single-use plastics in key areas by 2030.
+Global consumer demand and policy pressures are reshaping the industry at its foundations.

 Applying SiD

-Except partnered with Starprint Vietnam to implement the Symbiosis in Development (SiD) framework, combining SV's deep industry knowledge with Except's strategic sustainability expertise.
+Except partnered with Starprint to implement the Symbiosis in Development (SiD) framework, combining capacity building, intelligence gathering, and collaborative visioning into a structured transition process.

 Phase 1: Capacity Building

-Except trained a 12-person core team from Starprint on sustainability fundamentals, industry standards, and global market trends.
-This step, aligned with SiD's initiation phase, built the internal literacy needed for meaningful participation in strategy development.
-The team simultaneously gathered and analyzed data on Starprint's environmental footprint, market conditions, and stakeholder expectations.
+Except trained a 12-person core team from Starprint on sustainability fundamentals, industry standards, and global trends.
+In parallel, this team gathered and analyzed data on SV s current environmental footprint, market trends, and stakeholder requirements.
+This dual track ensured the team could both understand the broader context and ground it in their own operational reality.

 Phase 2: Intelligence Gathering